Bush (British band): Razorblade Suitcase (1996–1998)

 In late 1996 Bush released the first single "Swallowed" from their second album titled Razorblade Suitcase.
 The song spent seven weeks on top of the Modern Rock Tracks chart.
 This was followed by single "Greedy Fly".
 The album hit number 1 in America and placed high in many European countries.
-Razorblade Suitcase featured American recording engineer Steve Albini, a move which was viewed negatively by critics.
-Albini had worked with Nirvana on their final studio album, In Utero, three years before.
 Bush later released the remix album Deconstructed.
 The album saw Bush re-arranging their songs into dance and techno stylings.
 The album went platinum less than a year after release.

 The Science of Things (1999–2000)

 Following the completion of touring, Rossdale went into seclusion in Ireland, where he worked on material for the group's next album, periodically sending demo tapes of his works in progress to his bandmates.
 The group finally convened to record in London in August 1998, where the band reteamed with Sixteen Stone producers Clive Langer and Alan Winstanley.

 The release of The Science of Things was stymied by a court battle between the band and Trauma Records.
 The case was settled in early 1999 and the album was finally released that October.
 The Science of Things was a major departure in several forms from Bush's first two albums.
 Like the multi-platinum successes of Bush's first two albums, this album also reached platinum status.
 Also, while the band's previous albums were strongly influenced by grunge, The Science of Things featured some electronic music influences in addition to the sound defined by Bush's earlier work.
 For example, although lead single "The Chemicals Between Us" had a prominent guitar riff, it also had many electronic elements usually found in dance music.
 Although the album had a few hit songs, it failed to chart in the top 10.

 The band's performance at Woodstock '99, however, helped The Science of Things achieve platinum status despite its slow start.
 Three singles were released from The Science of Things, most notably "The Chemicals Between Us", which spent five weeks at No. 1 on the Modern Rock Tracks and peaked at No. 67 on the US Hot 100.
 "Warm Machine" was the second single released.
 "Letting the Cables Sleep", the third single, reached No. 4 on the Modern Rock Tracks and also received considerable airplay, and appeared in an episode of the medical drama series ER.

+Despite their success in the US (especially in the mid-1990s), the band are considerably less popular in the UK and they have enjoyed only marginal success there.